Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 ## 2.1 Pre-processing Kernel

 ### 2.1.1 Kernel Functionality

-In ML, the preprocessing job has to change the statistics on the data to be used for training the CNN in order to facilitate such training.
-There many ways to do that preprocessing, the most popular methods are the following two explained with Python code fragments, respectively the "Caffe" and "TensorFlow" mode
+In ML, the preprocessing job has to change the statistics on the data used for training the CNN to facilitate such training.
+There are many ways to do preprocessing.
+The most popular methods are the *Caffe* and *TensorFlow* modes, respective, explained with Python code fragments below:
-(this is my terminology to explain with simple words):

 ```python
 . . .